 Absolutely, any commercially available off the shelf parts should be.
 We are more concerned with it meeting the safety requirements than necessarily what parts you choose.
 As an engineer I could not in good conscience limit your ability to be creative.

 That is a great idea to separate out the form and function costs.
 We don’t necessarily count against teams for cost, but it is a consideration for designs that are close during judging.
-The focus of the cost comparison would be function and I will be sure we have a discussion about it with our judges.

 This is one of the key additions to this years catapult design specs.
 You cannot stand directly next to your catapult and need to be able to release the catapult from 36 inches “from the plane of action”.
 This is the plane that launch arm rotates in, so basically you need to be able to release standing 36″ from the side of launch arm.
 Footholds (less than 2ft from the side of your catapult) can be added from the main body of the catapult and will not count against the maximum 36″ requirement.